niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0-alpha.8

+* DocumentationText is unbounded in FacetType
+* ImportDocumentationText is unbounded in NamespaceType
+* Class is optional in PropertyType

 ## What's new in version 1.0-alpha.7

 * LocalTerm has at most one DocumentText child